grammyjs/website/site/docs/plugins/keyboard.md

 It provides a class called `InlineKeyboard` for this.

 > The buttons added by calling `switchInline`, `switchInlineCurrent`, and `switchInlineChosen` start inline queries.
-> Check out the section about [Inline Queries](./inline-query.md) for more information about how they work.
+> Check out the section about [Inline Queries](./inline-query.md) for more information on how they work.

 ### Building an Inline Keyboard